 Borderline Personality Disorder

 Borderline personality disorder involves a longstanding pattern of abrupt, moment-to-moment swings -- in moods, relationships, self-image, and behavior (in contrast to distinct episodes of mania or depression in people with bipolar disorder) that are usually triggered by conflicts in interactions with other people.
 People with borderline personality disorder can experience overly strong emotional responses to upsetting life events and often try to hurt themselves.
 They often have chaotic relationships with people.

 People with borderline personality disorder are more likely to have other mental health problems, too.
 They are also more likely to have had some type of trauma as a child than people with bipolar disorder, although trauma in itself does not cause borderline personality disorder.
 They often also can have problems with addictions, eating disorders, body image, and anxiety.

-Symptoms: A person with borderline personality disorder has trouble controlling his thoughts and managing his feelings, and often has impulsive and reckless behavior.
+Symptoms: A person with borderline personality disorder has trouble controlling their thoughts and managing their feelings, and often has impulsive and reckless behavior.
 Here are the condition's main symptoms: